 If you or a loved one has experienced any of the injuries or situations described above, you may have a successful case for medical malpractice.
 Your case may be based on negligence, emotional trauma, incorrect medication, nerve damage, aesthetic damage, or wrongful death.
 These cases are complicated, so read below to see how a lawyer can you help get the most compensation for your suffering.

-Contact the plastic surgery malpractice attorneys at the Law Offices of Randolph Rice today at (410) 694-7291 for immediate legal help.
+Contact the plastic surgery malpractice attorneys at Rice, Murtha & Psoras today at (410) 694-7291 for immediate legal help.

 How a Lawyer Can Help